Is Quinoa Low FODMAP? Yes, At Most Realistic Portions

 Quinoa isn't a headline food on the low-FODMAP diet.
 It's a workhorse.
 It covers the grain slot without the fructans in wheat and barley, and with a forgiving cooked portion that handles most normal meals.

-If you're early in the elimination phase and you want a grain that just works, quinoa is the answer.
+Early in the elimination phase, quinoa is one of the simplest grains to default to.
 Any color, rinsed before cooking, seasoned with garlic-infused oil and herbs instead of a packet.
+Put it on your low-FODMAP grocery list as a default staple.

 For more on what FODMAPs are and why some grains cause problems while others don't, the what are FODMAPs explainer covers the basics.
-When you're ready to put quinoa into actual dinners, our recipes section has low-FODMAP meals that use it as a base.
+For a ready-to-cook quinoa meal, see the low-FODMAP quinoa tabbouleh recipe on this site.

 Track your symptoms and discover patterns with FODMAP Tracker.
 Includes a database of 1,000+ foods with FODMAP ratings.